pingcap/community/special-interest-groups/sig-tools/roles-and-organization-management.md

 Requirements:

+* One of the following:
-* Have at least 20 PRs merged within one year.
+    * Have at least 20 PRs merged within one year, *or*
     * Have fixed at least 2 issues whose difficulty is medium or above within one year.
 * Nominated by at least 2 Committers or 2 Maintainers.

 #### Be promoted to [`Committer`](../../architecture/README.md#committer)

 Requirements:

+* One of the following:
-* Have at least 30 PRs merged within one year.
+    * Have at least 30 PRs merged within one year, *or*
-* Have fixed at least 5 issues whose difficulty is medium or above within one year.
-* Have fixed at least 1 issues whose difficulty is hard within one year.
+    * Have fixed at least 5 issues whose difficulty is medium *and* at least 1 issues whose difficulty is hard within one year.
 * Have reviewed at least 20 PRs within one year.
 * Nominated by at least 2 Committers or Maintainers.